 - Break patterns and habits - consciously do something different

-- Use the body - walk, dance, move in non-habitual ways
+- Use the body - walk, dance, move in non-habitual ways - as a creative resource

-- Surround yourself with diverse types of people
+- Surround yourself with diverse types of people and situations

 - Use reverse or opposites thinking